The Best Shrimps for Freshwater Aquarium (Review)

 Cons

-- They breed well in conducive water temperature.
+• They breed well in a conducive water temperature.

 3. Crystal Red Shrimp

-Crystal Red Shrimp also called Red Bee Shrimp.
-It is notable for having a white background alongside red patches along its body.
-It is always difficult for novice aquarists to handle this shrimp as they require a lot of maintenance.
-To get the best from this shrimp, they must be kept in the appropriate water temperature because they require lots of maintenance.
-They are an important part of the nitrogen cycle as well.
+Crystal Red Shrimp, also called Red Bee.
+It is notable for having a white background and red patches.
+It is always tricky for novice aquarists to handle these shrimp as they require much maintenance.
+To get the best from these underwater inhabitants, they must be kept in the appropriate water temperature because they require lots of maintenance.
+They are an essential part of the nitrogen cycle as well.
 When plants are planted close to the aquarium, these shrimps absorb excess nitrate in the plant.

 Pros